Aquatic-Games/Pie/README.md

 ... with plans to expand further (although note that vulkan support anytime soon is unlikely).

+### Framework
+A simple XNA-inspired framework to remove some of the boilerplate

 ### Audio
 Pie features a cross-platform audio library, which wraps around OpenAL-Soft.
 This is a rather minimal abstraction, however still implements an object-oriented API, as well as a few helpers to remove some of the most common sound loading boilerplate.